mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
+>The Inferno: cost 8, combat 5(x2), movement 1, capacity 3;
+>>sustain damage;
->The Inferno: co 8/cm 5(x2)/m 1/ca 3; sustain damage; Action: spend one command counter from your strategy pool to produce 1 cruiser in this ship's system
+>>Action: spend one command counter from your strategy pool to produce 1 cruiser in this ship's system
 >
 >Prototype War Sun I (war sun): co 12/cm 3(x3)/m 1/ca 6; sustain damage; bombardment 3(x3); Other players' units in this system lose the planetary shield ability
 >